Theosophical Society in America: National library and archives

 Books and periodicals have always been extremely important to Theosophists as tools for study.
 In 1922, L. W. Rogers established the national library, and when the headquarters building was constructed in Wheaton a two-story library was incorporated into the design.
-The original space was expanded in 1962-63 to add offices, meeting rooms, stacks, and basement storage.
+The original space was expanded in 1962–63 to add offices, meeting rooms, stacks, and basement storage.

 The Henry S. Olcott Memorial Library houses books, periodicals, pamphlets, microfilm, videos, and audio recordings.
 The collection focuses on Theosophy, religion, science, philosophy, art, biography, and health.
 The reading room is open to the public six days each week; members of the Society and other library patrons can borrow library materials by mail or in person.
 The library belongs to the DuPage Library System MAGIC consortium and the American Theological Library Association, and works in close cooperation with the Emily Sellon Memorial Library at the New York Theosophical Society, and the Krotona Library in Ojai, California.

 Archival collections include organizational records, and also special collections of papers from Boris de Zirkoff, Mary K. Neff, Fritz and Dora Kunz, and others.
 Records of the American Theosophical movement before 1898 are in the archives of the Theosophical Society Pasadena.
 A rare book room also exists in the Wheaton headquarters.

 Activities and programs

 The national center and local groups offer lectures, study groups, workshops, and other programs to members and the general public.
 Subject matter is wide-ranging to facilitate the study of comparative religion, philosophy, science, health, and art.
 Classes have included Hatha yoga, qigong, Therapeutic touch, and many forms of meditation.

 Some notable speakers at national programs have included the 14th Dalai Lama, Bede Griffiths, Lama Anagarika Govinda, Ram Dass, Stephan A. Hoeller, Huston Smith, Rupert Sheldrake, Ian Stevenson, Fritjof Capra, Amit Goswami, Ravi Ravindra, and Jean Houston.
 The Society has also sponsored regional and national conferences focused on special topics such as education, science, and healing.
 Hundreds of programs have been recorded or webcast, with many available free online.
-The Theosophical Community at serves as a means of conducting group discussions and other social networking.
+The Theosophical Community serves as a means of conducting group discussions and other social networking.

 Publishing

 The Theosophical Society in America has published books, pamphlets, and periodicals since its earliest days.
 The Theosophical Publishing House publishes books under the Quest Books imprint on a broad array of topics including Theosophy, transpersonal psychology, comparative religion, ecology, spiritual growth, and health.
+In 2023, Quest Books was acquired by Red Wheel/Weiser.

 Quest magazine focuses on philosophy, religion, science, and the arts; articles from some past issues are available online.
 Messenger is a newsletter for members, providing news of organizational activities and board actions.
 A free monthly electronic newsletter is distributed by e-mail to members and other interested people.
 Many of the branch locations, federations, and retreat centers produce their own newsletters and program listings.